cilium/cilium/Documentation/architecture.rst

 * Use of a git tree to maintain the policy in combination with a post-merge hook which automatically imports the policy.
 (TODO: Write & link to guide)
-* Use of a distributed filesystem shared across all cluster node in combination with a filesystem watcher which invokes `cilium import` upon detection of any change.
+* Use of a distributed filesystem shared across all cluster node in combination with a filesystem watcher that invokes `cilium import` upon detection of any change.

 ************************************